 Causality examines the world in terms of variables, independent variable and dependent variable.
 An independent variable is typically the cause, while a dependent variable is the effect.
 The independent variable is that variable assumed to be the causal variable.
 In experimental research it is the variable the investigator manipulates.
 The effect (the dependent variable) is dependent on the causal variable or independent variable.
-If unemployment is thought to cause crime rates to increase, unemployment is the independent variable (it can vary between high and low) and crime rates the dependent variable.
+If unemployment is thought to cause crime rates to increase, unemployment is the independent variable and crime rates the dependent variable.
 Something which is an independent variable at one time can be a dependent variable at another.

 The independent variable, also known as the manipulated variable, lies at the heart of any qualitative experimental design.
 This is the factor manipulated by the researcher, and it produces one or more results, known as dependent variables.
 There are often not more than one independent variable tested in an experiment, otherwise it is difficult to determine the influence of each upon the final results.
 An experiment to test the effects of a fertilizer, upon plant growth, could measure height, number of fruits and the average weight of the fruit produced.
 All of these are valid analyzable factors, arising from the manipulation of one independent variable, the amount of fertilizer.